 Friendships are crucial to people of any age, but particularly to college students, far from home.
 When friends and booze intersect, troubling issues may arise.
 So, here are tips you can share with your college-aged child on how he can help keep his friends safe in a heavy partying, college drinking environment, and what to do when a friend's drinking spirals out of control.

-- Never Leave Your Buddies Behind: Sadly, a big issue on college campuses has to do with date or acquaintance rape.
+Never Leave Your Buddies Behind: It's a horrifying face: The biggest issue on college campuses is date or acquaintance rape.
 Alcohol is involved in some 90% of campus rapes.
 If a friend is under the influence, do not, under any circumstances, leave her (or him) to get home under her own power.
 Friends protect friends.

 - Margarita Mondays: People who get blitzed every day of the week are clearly abusing alcohol, but it doesn't take nightly binge sessions to arouse a friend's concern.
 If your child is concerned about how much a friend is drinking, he doesn't have to stage a full-on intervention to help.
 There are less extreme ways to offer support and concern.